kfkhalili/learning-ruby-on-rails-a-personal-record/chapter1.md

 To create our first app, with a specific version.
 ```$ rails _4.2.2_ new hello_app```

 The ```rails``` command creates files and directories and is part of the advantages of convention over configuration.
-Benefits include being able to navigate other people's projects
+Benefits include obtaining a minimal application and being able to navigate other people's projects.